Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 The _modal mu-calculus_ provides the theoretical foundation for fixpoint-based model checking.
 This calculus offers the mathematical framework for expressing recursive properties through least ($mu$) and greatest ($nu$) fixpoints.
 Understanding this framework illuminates why CTL model checking algorithms work and how they compute temporal properties.
+The fixpoint operators introduced here will be used extensively in Section 5 for CTL model checking.

 == Why Fixpoints?